Michael J Wright Archive Documentation

 Example: https://fcrepo.michaeljwright.com.au/fcrepo/rest/paintings/MJW-P-2024-001

-No rate limits for reasonable library and legal deposit use.
-For bulk harvesting operations (1000+ requests), please contact us in advance to:
+No rate limits for reasonable library use.
+For bulk harvesting (1000+ requests), please contact us in advance.

 How often is metadata updated?